| Southport Botanic Gardens Community

 the coming decade by offering packages that take a percentage from rent towards

+a deposit.
 The Mayor of Liverpool is proposing the radical plan as the City needs 27,000

 new homes by 2030 with surveys showing housing supply dominated by small